ritwik12/Celestial-bodies-detection/README.md

 ![jupiter](https://user-images.githubusercontent.com/20038775/51534559-163e6580-1e6c-11e9-8938-500f7ad8849f.jpg)

-* **Saturn:**  first viewed via telescope in 1610 by Galileo Galilei, is the 6th planet in our solar system from the sun.
-Like Jupiter, its atmosphere is composed primarily of helium and hydrogen and it is the only planet discovered so far that has a lower density than water, approximately 30% lower.
-It is surrounded by a set of 9 whole rings and 3 broken rings that are comprised mainly of ice, rock, and space "dust".
+* **Saturn:** is the sixth planet in our solar system from the sun.
+[Saturn](https://en.wikipedia.org/wiki/Saturn) was first viewed by a telescope in 1610 by Galileo Galilei.
+A set of 9 whole rings and 3 broken rings surround Saturn.
+The rings of Saturn are mainly made up of ice, rock and space dust.
+Like Jupiter, Saturn's atmosphere is composed primarily of helium and hydrogen.
+Saturn's density is 30% lower than water and is the only known planet in our solar system to have a density lower than water.

 ![saturn](https://user-images.githubusercontent.com/20038775/51534564-176f9280-1e6c-11e9-9289-10da8ba0677a.jpg)